ColdIQ's Cold Email Guide: Outbound Secrets

 On the file above, I didn't target by specific job title, so Clay's integration found all the jobs it could.

-Because we're only interested in companies that are hiring a lot, I filtered my search to only include companies with 10+ open roles:
+Because we're only interested in companies that are hiring for 10+ roles, I filtered my search to only include companies with 10+ open roles with the filter tag, and deleted out the rest:

-Once we've filtered down our Head of TA/HR in companies we want to go after, all is left is to find their email addresses.
+Once we've filtered down our Head of TA/HR in companies we want to go after, the final step is to find their email addresses, now if we were to do this manually, we’d be launching this campaign in 2080 and all living on Mars.

 Apollo is the most efficient software to build highly targeted list of prospects.